spiffe/spire-tutorials/federation/README.md

     }
 }
 ```
 This will publish the federation endpoint in any IP address at port 443.
-We use port 443 because we will be using Let's Encrypt as our ACME provider (this is used by default, if you want to use a different one then you must set the `directory_url` configurable).
+We use port 443 because we're demonstrating the use of Let's Encrypt as our ACME provider (this is used by default, if you want to use a different one then you must set the `directory_url` configurable).
 Note that `tos_accepted` was set to `true`, meaning that we accept the terms of service of our ACME provider, which in turn is needed when using Let's Encrypt.

-For SPIFFE Federation using Web PKI to work, you must own the domain specified for `domain_name` (`broker.example` in our example) and the domain must resolve to the SPIRE Server exposing the federation bundle endpoint.
+For SPIFFE Federation using Web PKI to work, you must own the DNS domain specified for `domain_name` (`broker.example` in our example) and the domain must resolve to the SPIRE Server exposing the federation bundle endpoint.

 # Configure SPIRE Servers to Retrieve Trust Bundles From Each Other